nilium/st-theme-freesia/README.md

 In addition, the color scheme included with the Kano theme is Proxy, which can be used by setting your `color_scheme` to `"Packages/Theme - Freesia/Proxy.tmTheme"`.

-The color scheme in the screenshot above is Proxy.

 Higuchi - Light Theme
 ------------------------------------------------------------------------------